 About Wild Spirit Coaching

-Wild Spirit is a life coaching practice focused on young adults and older teens.
+My practice is focused on young adults and older teens.
 The tools and training derive from Co-Active Life Coaching which is a person-centered practice in which coaches work collaboratively with clients to explore issues and arrive at the best solutions for them.
 In addition, I have been influenced by, and incorporate elements of Mindfulness, Acceptance & Commitment Therapy, Internal Family Systems, and Somatics.
 Life coaching is proven to be effective in helping people who are motivated to make significant and lasting change.

 Coaches help clients identify their strengths, values, and resources, as well as their limiting beliefs, self-sabotaging, and often self-destructive behaviors.
 The central task of the life coach is to listen without judgment, question deeply, and gently and skillfully re-frame, thereby enabling the client to make their own connections and come to a deeper sense of self-knowledge and self-trust than they previously possessed.
 Ultimately, individuals come to discern and shape their own strong identity rather than allowing others to define them.